hoduchieu01/TelepaSee-Frontend/README.md

 ### Description

-The implementation is not fully complete, but it still demonstrates basic understanding of our product.
+The implementation is not fully complete and does not have proper binding with backend.
+However, it still demonstrates basic understanding of our product.
 Frontend of Weco is created using Javascript, Express, Node.js, Socket.io to connect to the backend.

 More detailed desciption can be found below.